 System Activity (Top)¶

-The Diagnostics > System Activity page displays list of the top active
+The Diagnostics > System Activity page displays several aspects of system

 Threads that show idle in the COMMAND column indicate CPU time that is not in use (idle).
 It is normal for these to show 100% if the firewall has little to no load.